Caltech-IPAC/rapid/docs/source/install/install.rst

 pipeline.
 Depending on whether the build is on a Mac laptop or a Linux machine, there are separate build scripts referred to below.

+The build commands below can be repeated safely as the build scripts documented below remove prior build/install files before proceeding.

 Building C code on Mac laptop
 ========================